shanec-/nullfactory.net/Snow/_posts/2016-10-30-release-strategy-for-dynamics-crm-prepping-part-1.md

 ---
 layout: post
 title: Release Strategy for Dynamics CRM - Part 1 - Preparation
-category: Dynamics CRM, Dynamics CRM Online, generator-nullfactory-xrm, Visual Studio Team Services, Git
+category: Dynamics CRM, Dynamics CRM Online, generator-nullfactory-xrm, Visual Studio Team Services, Team Foundation Server, ALM, Git
 ---

 Earlier this year I demonstrated the strategy I use for maintaining CRM solutions in source control.
 I favor the approach due to its ability to be used in team builds and automated releases.
 Since my original post, I have created a yeoman generator that allows to quickly scaffold the project structure for new projects.
 And now, in this series of posts, I will walk you through the steps in setting up a new project, creating a team build finally implementing a release strategy using Visual Studio Team Services.